Nicole Savoy

-Nicole Savoy is an American retired professional wrestler.
+Nicole Savoy is an American professional wrestler.
 She has performed in Shimmer Women Athletes, where she was the longest reigning Shimmer Champion.

 Early life

-Savoy is trained in Muay Thai and jujutsu.
+Savoy is trained in Muay Thai and Jiu-Jitsu.

 Professional wrestling career

-Shimmer Women Athletes (2015–present)
+Shimmer Women Athletes (2015–2021)

 On March 23, 2015, Savoy participated in the ChickFight tournament on Volume 71 to determine the No. 1 contender for the Shimmer Championship.
 She managed to defeat Candice LeRae at the first round, however, was eliminated during the semifinals by losing to Evie.
 Savoy received a Shimmer Championship match on October 11 at Volume 78, where she unsuccessfully challenged then-champion Madison Eagles.
 On April 2, 2016, Savoy participated in a twelve-woman tournament on Volume 80 to crown the inaugural Heart of Shimmer Champion.
 After defeating Kimber Lee and LuFisto, Savot advanced to the finals where she defeated LeRae and Lovelace in a three-way elimination match to win the championship.
 At the Volume 93 taping on July 8, 2017, Savoy lost the championship to Shazza McKenzie, ending her reign at 462 days with five successful title defenses.

 Savoy defeated Mercedes Martinez on Volume 99 on November 12, 2017, to win the Shimmer Championship.
 On Volume 100 on April 7, 2018, she successfully defended the title against Martinez in a rematch.
 She went on to retain the title against Britt Baker, Cheerleader Melissa, Deonna Purrazzo, and Nicole Matthews.
 On Volume 114 on November 2, 2019, she teamed with Big Swole, unsuccessfully challenging Martinez and Melissa for the Shimmer Tag Team Championship.
 On Volume 116 on November 2, Savoy lost her title to Lee in a four-way elimination match, which also involved Priscilla Kelly and Shotzi Blackheart, ending her reign at 721 days with 17 successful title defenses.
 By the end of her title reign, Savoy had become the longest reigning Shimmer Champion.

+World Wonder Ring Stardom (2015)

+Savoy made her World Wonder Ring Stardom debut on October 16, 2015, during Stardom's USA Tour, in a loss to Mayu Iwatani.
+On October 18, Savoy, Brittany Wonder and Datura lost to Oedo Tai (Act Yasukawa, Kyoko Kimura and Thunder Rosa).